MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`DeployToSlotFlag`** - **Deploy to slot**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to deploy to an existing slot other than the production slot.
+Use this option to deploy to an existing slot other than the production slot.
 <!-- :::editable-content-end::: -->
 <br>